Polynomial and rational measure modifications of orthogonal polynomials via infinite-dimensional banded matrix factorizations: Algorithms for infinite-dimensional matrix factorizations

 It may not be immediately obvious, but Lemma~\ref{lemma:QLperturbation} guarantees that for every $M>N$, if $\tilde{V}_M = Q_ML_M$, then the first $n$ rows of $L_M$ coincide with those of $L_N$, and the first $n$ columns of $Q_M$ are also the first $n$ columns of $Q_N$.
 Since $L_M$ and $L_N$ are lower-triangular matrices, the first $n\times n$ principal sections are the same.
 Similarly, the $N\times n$ principal sections of $Q_M$ and $Q_N$ are same.
 If $N$ is sufficiently large, then $\tilde{V}$ is $2$-normwise close to $V$ and we have computed the exact partial $QL$ factorization of a nearby matrix.

 Our algorithm is as follows: given $\epsilon>0$, we begin by setting $N = 2n$, we compute $V_N = Q_NL_N$, and we double $N$ until we may invoke Lemma~\ref{lemma:QLperturbation} and continue with the finite-dimensional aspect of the computations involved in the $QL$ factorization.
+As there is no universal guarantee for this to occur, the software implementation of our algorithm issues a warning if $N$ reaches a huge maximum value.